tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - Just be a fan.
 It’s not that complicated.

+# What Are You Going to Focus On?

+- Are you going to fill your house with doom and gloom?
+Or are you going to teach your kids to hope, to believe in their ability to make a difference, to find the opportunity inside the obstacles that life presents?

+- The author Alex Haley once said that he believed his job as a writer was to “find good and praise it.”
+That fits in a parent’s job description too.
+We’re always going to have more success rewarding good behavior in our kids than punishing bad behavior.
+Looking for what we want to see in them and making that our focus is going to get us much further than seeking out conflict and engaging in criticism.
+This principle extends to our perceptions and portrayal of the world as well.
+It’s better for everyone to talk up what we want to see instead of constantly bemoaning all the evil and wrongness that we can’t seem to escape.

+- We have a choice: Inspire or disillusion.
+Empower or depress.
+What will it be?

+# Don’t Be a Minimizer

+- The parenting style that is good for grit is also the parenting style good for most other things: Be really, really demanding, and be very, very supportive. — ANGELA DUCKWORTH

+- The minimum of being a good parent is not being a minimizer.
+Don’t look for what’s wrong, look for what’s right . . . and celebrate it!
+Lift them up,don’t cut them down.
+Root for them; that’s what they want more than anything.

 # Quotes

 When you love, you wish to do things for.
 You wish to sacrifice for.
 You wish to serve. - ERNEST HEMINGWAY

 I would rather have questions that can’t be answered than answers that can’t be questioned. - Richard Feynman

+The parenting style that is good for grit is also the parenting style good for most other things: Be really, really demanding, and be very, very supportive. — ANGELA DUCKWORTH

 # References